sudo-donya/dbt-spark-helper/README.md

 * No way to take advantage of ```dbt-databricks```-specific features such as Unity Catalog support, liquid clustering etc.

-* No way to execute models in an environment that contains different catalogs.
+* No way to execute models in an environment that contains different catalogs (i.e. databases)